Table of Contents

 And whether you’re a fan of TikTok, Instagram or YouTube, there are some reputable experts there offering free education.
 One cautionary tip: Be sure to check their backgrounds and ensure whomever you’re following is not a salesperson disguised as an investment educator!

 Once you’re investing, embrace automation so you never go astray.
 Automating our savings or retirement contributions is a smart move that, honestly, saves us from ourselves.
-With money in our hands, it’s much easier to spend than it is to save, but technology can automatically move that money into an account.
+With money in our hands, it’s much easier to spend than it is to save, but technology can.
 We’re more likely to save for our future if we’re already enrolled in a company retirement plan as opposed to choosing to opt in with each paycheck.
 Start your contribution with the maximum employer-match rate and try to increase your contribution to 10% or even 15%.
 That could net you thousands of dollars more each year.

 Pro-tip: If you’re saving for retirement, see if your plan provider will automatically increase your savings rate each year (60% of employers offer this feature, according to the American Benefits Council).

-For all other types of long-term investments such as a brokerage account or Roth IRA, create a calendar reminder at the beginning of the year or on your birthday to increase your contributions.
+For all other types of long-term investments such as a brokerage account or, create a calendar reminder at the beginning of the year or on your birthday to increase your contributions.

 You may also be able to set your portfolio to auto-rebalance so that it adjusts and automatically scoops up more stocks after a down period in the market, which can give you the right balance of stocks and bonds in your portfolio.